Laura J. Praglin

 Community Outreach Trainings: Family and Children’s Council, Waterloo, IA.
 “Ethical Documentation.”
 Training on appropriate case documentation and confidentiality procedures for 15 staff members, March, 2012.

-Pathways Behavioral Services, Waterloo, IA.
-“Cultural Diversity: The Lessons of Jane Elliott.”
+Pathways Behavioral Services, Waterloo.
+“Cultural Diversity.”
 Mandatory training for 55 staff members in 8 branch offices, May 2010.
 Iowa Board of Certification Continuing Ed. course (CEUs 2.5 hours, Racial/Ethnic Contact).

-National Assn. of Social Workers (NASW-Iowa) Diversity Committee; Coordinator, Conflict Resolution Certificate Program; CSBS Rep., American Democracy Project; Ruth Anderson Scholarship, Dept. of Social Work; Campus Diversity Trainer, National Coalition Building Institute; Field Education & Graduate Curriculum Committees; Chair/Member, Social Work Faculty Search Committee.
-Formerly: Chair, Prof'l Assessment Comm. (tenure/promotion); Category IV Core Curriculum Review; MSWSA Advisor; Iowa Dialog Center Advisory Board; Academic planning committee for Dalai Lama’s visit; Co-moderator, Holocaust Commemoration services; UNI Graduate College, Getting Into Graduate School faculty panelist.
+National Assn. of Social Workers (NASW-Iowa) Diversity Committee; Coordinator, Conflict Resolution Certificate Program; CSBS Rep., American Democracy Project; Ruth Anderson Scholarship Committee; National Coalition Building Institute; Field Education & Graduate Curriculum Committees; Social Work Faculty Search Committees.
+Formerly: Chair, Prof'l Assessment Comm. (tenure/promotion); Category IV Core Curriculum Review; MSWSA Advisor; Iowa Dialog Center Advisory Board; Academic planning committee for Dalai Lama’s visit; Co-moderator, Holocaust Commemoration services.

 Praglin, L.J., & Nebbe, L.L.
 (2014).
 Introduction to animal- and nature-assisted therapies: A service-learning model for rural social work.
 Contemporary Rural Social Work, 6, 146-156.

 Praglin, L.J.
 (2014).
 “Jessie Donaldson Hodder.”
 NASW HIstoric Pioneers series.
-Reprinted on Social Welfare History Project website at http://www.socialwelfarehistory.com/contributors/praglin-laura-j/
+Reprinted on Social Welfare History Project website at http://www.socialwelfarehistory.com/people/hodder-jessie-donaldson/ and http://www.socialwelfarehistory.com/contributors/praglin-laura-j/

 Praglin, L.J.
 (2007).
 Ida Cannon, Ethel Cohen, and early medical social work in Boston: The foundations of a model of culturally competent social service.
 Social Service Review 80,1, 27-45 (Univ. of Chicago Press).

 Praglin, L.J.
 (2006).
 The nature of the “in-between” in D.W.
 Winnicott’s concept of transitional space and Martin Buber’s das Zwischenmenschliche.
-Universitas 2(2).
-Retreived from http://www.uni.edu/universitas/currentissue/art_praglin.pdf
+Retrieved from http://www.uni.edu/universitas/archive/fall06/pdf/art_praglin.pdf

 Praglin, L.J.
 (2005).
 Discovering the links between Jewish healing, spirituality, and modern psychology.
 In W. West and R. Moodley (Eds.), Integrating Cultural and Traditional Healing in Counseling and Psychotherapy (pp. 170-181).
 Thousand Oaks, CA: Sage.